 Courses meet at 9:00 am.

-During the winter season we join together to work through significant topics that challenge our worldview and refresh our fellowship.
+During the fall season we join together to work through significant topics that challenge our worldview and refresh our fellowship.

 Young adults in college or beginning a career.
 Training and preparation for the life that is truly life; a life of holiness in a world that isn’t.
 We are serious about our quest, while celebrating the wonderful grace that has been lavished on us through Christ Jesus our Lord and Master (Conference Room with the DeHamers & Schoonovers).

 The Early Church Emerges: A study of the Church in it’s formative years.

 The Church began as a fledgling group of followers of the risen Christ and in four centuries became the official religion of the great Roman Empire.
 These faithful had to struggled against outsiders and also from within their ranks.
 The church was modeled on the Jewish synagogue and was gradually refined into a strong separate identity.
 We will look at how they lived and worshiped, and that how we worship today emerged from the Early Church (Dr. Wayne Wright, Sunshine Room 117 – lower level).